-The summer vacation for children and young people is long and how do you go about keeping up with Dutch?
-The vacations can be wonderful for rest and relaxation, but can also be difficult for the (further) development of the Dutch language.
+The summer vacation for children and young people is long, and how do you go about keeping up with Dutch?
+The vacations can be wonderful for rest and relaxation, but they can also be difficult for the (further) development of the Dutch language.

 ”She’s just starting to like Dutch and now the vacation falls exactly before our move and now she only hears Afrikaans around her.”

-A commonly heard sound from children who are just learning Dutch as a second or third language.
+This is a commonly heard sound from children just learning Dutch as a second or third language.
 Also, children who are just learning to read, for example, usually experience a relapse through the summer.
-This so-called summer dip in learning is proven, but there is definitely something to do about it as you can read through this link.
+This so-called summer dip in learning is proven, but there is definitely something to do about it, as you can read through this link.

-The summer can be very nice for younger children, during a visit to the Netherlands, to be more immersed in the Dutch language, but how do you arrange that?
+The summer can be very nice for younger children to be more immersed in the Dutch language during a visit to the Netherlands, but how do you arrange that?

-What are the possibilities for this summer 2022?
+What are the possibilities for this summer of 2022?
 Read the various opportunities below.

 Summer camps to keep up with Dutch

 ”His Dutch could use more ‘input’, but he has no Dutch contacts outside of school.”